New USCIS Development:

 - New employer responsibilities - Employers will be required to submit training details, compensation information, and displacement attestations as part of your STEM application.
 Evaluations will be required at 12- and 24-months, and an additional plan will be required within 10 days for each new job you accept.

 - Site Visits- DHS may conduct employment site visits.
 If you are thinking about applying for a STEM extension, please begin to discuss the training plan requirement with your employer right away.

 - Prepare Form I-983 Training Plan with your employer.

 - Submit your OPT I-20 request form in iPenn.

-    - Within 30 days of receiving your I-20, submit your Application to USCIS
+- Within 60 days of receiving your I-20, submit your Application to USCIS.

-    - If you timely file a non-frivolous application for the 17-month OPT extension, you will be able to

-    continue employment while the extension application is pending, until a final decision on the I-765

-    or for 180 days, whichever comes first.
+If you timely file a non-frivolous application for a STEM OPT extension, you will be able to continue employment while the extension application is pending, until a final decision on the I-765 or for 180 days, whichever comes first.

 Once you have read through the overview you should prepare Form I-983 Training Plan with your employer.
 All fields are required to apply, except for the evaluation pages which will be completed after 12- and 24-months.
 For additional information on how to complete Form I-983, please see the DHS Study in the Sttes STEM OPT Hub.